UPPMAX/HPC-python/docs/isolated.rst

 .. note::
    Isolated environments solve a couple of problems:

-   You can install specific, also older, versions into them.
+   - You can install specific, also older, versions into them.
-   You can create one for each project and no problem if the two projects require different versions.
+   - You can create one for each project and no problem if the two projects require different versions.
-   You can remove the environment and create a new one, if not needed or with errors.
+   - You can remove the environment and create a new one, if not needed or with errors.

 venv
 ----

-Example with virtual environment
 Create a "venv".
-First load the python version you want to base your virtual environment on.
+First load the python version you want to base your virtual environment on:

 .. prompt:: bash $

-    module load python/x.y.z
+    module load python/3.6.0
     python –m venv Example

 Example is the name of the virtual environment.
-It creates the directory “Example”
+The directory “Example” is created.

 Activate it.